3 Ways to Prove Your Value as a Financial Advisor

 For this research, we asked individual investors to rank a set of common advisor attributes—such as “Helps me reach my financial goals” and “Understands me and my unique needs”—in order of importance.
 We also gave the list to advisors and asked them to rank the attributes in the order they thought investors found most valuable.

-As we explained in a previous blog post, when we compared the average rankings of both groups, there were quite a few crucial disagreements.
+When we compared the average rankings of advisors and investors, there were quite a few crucial disagreements.
 However, many of them can be mitigated through proper communication.